HearthSim/SabberStone/README.md

 * SabberStone

   Core simulator engine, all the functions needed for the simulator are in here.
+Check out the Wiki [Link](https://github.com/HearthSim/SabberStone/wiki) for informations about the core and how to use it.

 * SabberStoneUnitTest